Methylation: Why It Matters For Your Immunity, Inflammation & More

 Methylation is the latest buzzword in the health industry, and for good reason.
-It's a biochemical process involved in almost all of your body's functions!
+It's a biochemical process involved in almost all of your body's functions.

 What is methylation?
 Without getting too technical, methylation is the addition of a single carbon and three hydrogen atoms (called a methyl group) to another molecule.
 The removal of a methyl group is called demethylation.
-Think of billions of little on/off switches inside your body that control everything from your stress response and how your body makes energy from food, to your brain chemistry and detoxification.
+Think of billions of little on/off switches inside your body that control everything from your stress response and how your body makes energy from food, to your brain chemistry.
 That's methylation and demethylation.

 Methyl groups control: